iplax13/BSC-Honeypot/readme.md

 - email: fuckthebinance@protonmail.com

-1. Send the bnb to the address, make a print(or the link) of the transaction and send it to my email
+1. Send the bnb to the address, make a print(or take the link) of the transaction and send it to my email .
 2. You will receive the pack in your email after validation.
-3. You will receive a video (or more than 1) by email explaining how it works and what to change in the contract, how to whitelist, create inflation (mint new tokens to a specific address) and more
+3. You will receive a video (or more than 1) by email explaining how it works and what to change in the contract, how to whitelist, create inflation (mint new tokens to a specific address) and more.

 ### DONT FORGET